SimoneA96/fermion-axion-pywrap/README.md

 saved in the directory `./out/fa-1.7`.
 If the directory already exists, the program stops.
 If axion-star (i.e. `rho0c=0`), then create also a M(phic) plot: `./out/fa-1.7/existence_plot.png`.

-For compiling the level-curvers script, use:
+For compiling the level-curvers script, go in `scripts/`and then run:
 ```bash
 g++ -o example ExampleLevelCurves.cpp LevelCurves.cpp
 ```
 and the run `./example`.
-This will produce a file `out_example.txt` with a level curve.
+This will produce the file `out_example.txt` that contains a level curve.